 Today we present to you That’s Odd! a number reasoning exercise for children.
-After the success of NeuronUP’s adult worksheet Odd or Even, we thought children should also work on this task.
+After the success of NeuronUP’s adult worksheet Odd or Even, we thought that children should also work on this task.

 That’s Odd!

-What does it involve?
+What does it consist of?

 In the following video we show you how to play: